veblush/PyAuParser/README.rst

 Parse
 -----

-With grammar, you can parse a string or a file.
+With a grammar, you can parse a string or a file.
 There are two way to handle parsing results.
 First one is an event-driven way as following::

 	def callback(ret, arg):